Updated: Jun 12

 The steps in grinding your coffee beans with a rolling pin are as follows:

-- When all the beans are crushed, roll the pin firmly on the coffee shreds to grind them down to your desired consistency.
+Roll the pin firmly on the coffee shreds when all the beans are crushed to grind them down to your desired consistency.

 Also known as a meat tenderizer or kitchen hammer, you probably use this kitchen tool for tenderizing slabs of meat and steaks when preparing them for cooking.